 Think of it this way: “There is an entrepreneur out there who needs to buy a new machine to expand business and because of this will hire one or two more people.
 These workers will now be able to support their own families.
 It trickles down to positively affect the economy.
 Lending to small and medium-sized businesses enables more job creation and provides for families and supports communities.
-That’s what this is all about,” she explains.
+That’s what this is all about,”

 The political impetus for encouraging asset-based financing models is evident in SAF’s own capital raising, for which the British Business Bank has provided the company funds to lend more than £60m to create liquidity of finance options for SME owners.
 The transaction, announced in January, was the sixth made under British Business Bank’s ENABLE Funding programme to increase the supply of leasing and asset finance available to UK SMEs.